nicklockwood/FastCoding/README.md

 Constructs an object tree from an FastCoded data object and returns it.

+    + (id)propertyListWithData:(NSData *)data;

+Like `objectWithData:`, but this method is limited to loading "safe" object types such as `NSString`, `NSNumber`, `NSArray`, etc. Technically, this method is not limited to objects supported by `NSPropertyList` - for example it supports `NSNull` and `NSURL` - however it is safe to use for loading files from untrusted sources.
+Note that malformed or non-compliant files may throw an exception.

     + (NSData *)dataWithRootObject:(id)object;

 Archives an object graph as a block of data, which can then be saved to a file or transmitted.